 But the question here is – how can this data be accurately collected?
 One of the best methods to do this is through personal interviews with customers.
 This provides large amounts of reliable data; the company can consider rewarding customers for their time and response.
 Another great medium to gather information is through social media.
 In fact, several relevant stats are available that provide information on the potential customers of the business and their demographics.

 What is target market?

-A target market also called as a target audience refers to a pool of customers or potential customers to whom the brand wants to sell their products and services.
+A target market also called a target audience refers to a pool of customers or potential customers to whom the brand wants to sell its products and services.
 Target market only includes those customers in a market that a company wants to target, it does not involve the entire population of a particular market.
 Focusing the selling and marketing efforts on the customers in the target market saves the business time and money that would otherwise be spent on customers who are not potential buyers for the company’s products/services.

 Target market example

 Take the instance of a company dealing with lawnmowers and other maintenance equipment.
 Only a certain percentage of people in a market would show interest in buying such products.
 In most cases, this would include adult homeowners.
 This becomes the target market for the company.
 Efforts must be made to gather as much information as possible about potential customers.
 In this case, it includes their age, place of residence, and the type of home they stay in.
 It is also essential to keep tabs on factors including when they shop, the competitors in the market, and also the type of media consumed by the target audience.

 Which is your target market and who are your target customers?
 Contact us to find out.